engincetin/debid/content/pages/index.md

     background_color: none
     background_image: images/splendid-octopus.svg
     enable_cards: false
-    subtitle: You can create auctions on multiple platform and you can recieve bids
+    subtitle: You can create auctions on multiple platforms and receive bids
   - type: features_section
     features:
       - title: All the Activity Data You Need to Improve Yourself